VolkovLabs/volkovlabs.io/docs/volkovlabs-dynamictext-panel/recipes.md

 ## Render HTML from data

-If you'd like to render HTML returned by the data source, you need to use three-brace expressions, `{{{htmlValue}}}`, otherwise Handlebars escapes the HTML content.
+If you would like to render HTML returned by the data source, you need to use three-brace expressions, `{{{htmlValue}}}`, otherwise Handlebars escape the HTML content.

 ```md
 <ul>